Skip to main content

 info

-Currently, PerForge supports four backend listeners so you can query either InfluxDB v2 or InfluxDB 1.8 schemes:
+Currently, PerForge supports five backend listeners so you can query either InfluxDB v2 or InfluxDB 1.8 schemes:

 • org.apache.jmeter.visualizers.backend.influxdb.InfluxdbBackendListenerClient_v2.7 – standard JMeter listener for InfluxDB v2.7 installations.